gaojon/notes/git_cheatsheet.md

 	git merge other_branch	;merge other_branch to current branch

 	git branch -vv			;get branch infor of where is coming from

+	git branch new_branch_name	;create new branch from current branch

 ## checkout from remote repo
 	git checkout -b serverfix origin/serverfix